 3. Rent Control

-Oregon is among the few states in the United States that has a statewide rent control law in place.
-It only applies to rental increases and does not apply to rent price or security deposits.
+Oregon is among the few states in the United States that has an official statewide rent control law in place for landlords and tenants.
+It only applies to rental increases and does not apply to rent cost or security deposits.

 4. Early Lease Termination